The Pools at Disney’s Coronado Springs Resort

 The Kiddie Pool at Coronado Springs

 A kiddie pool is available at Coronado Springs.
-It sits in a separately fenced gate within the larger pool area.
-The kiddie pool is across the walkway from the area where the water slide exits to the pool.
+It is across the walkway from the area where the water slide exits to the pool and is separated from the larger pool area by a separately fenced gate.

 Several lounge chairs surround the kiddie pool–a few are in the shade.